karlwills/til/chrome/emulate-print-stylesheet.md

-# Emulate print stylesheet rendering
+# Emulate print stylesheet rendering using Chrome DevTools

 You can preview a how a webpage will be printed by emulating the CSS print media type, accessed in Google Chrome DevTools.